Skip to main content

 • Projects (%) - indicates the percentage and the amount of the group limits configured for Projects, and how much of it is used

-By default, all groups are shown.
+By default, all groups are shown here.
 The search bar above the table helps you find groups by their names without having to go through all the results in the table.
 To view only the groups that have a limit configured, use the filter next to the search bar (LIMITED ONLY).
 The Add Group Limit button next to the filter allows you to select one or more groups for which you want to configure limits.

 The data in the Monthly Usage for Groups table can be ordered by the following column header values: